trilioData/triliovault-cfg-scripts/Datamover_Api_Install_Guide.rst

-**Install steps for Trilio Datamover Api (DmApi)**
+**Install Trilio Datamover Api Service**

-TrilioVault Datamover Api needs to be installed on all OpenStack nodes where nova-api service is running(controller nodes).
-Here on-words we will be reffering this component as 'DmApi'.
-Perform following steps on all controller nodes of OpenStack.
+TrilioVault Datamover Api is a control plane of TrilioVault datamover service.
+Typically user needs to install this service on controller nodes.
+But tecnically you can install this service on any node like any other openstack service.

+Node where we are installing dmapi service, we will call it as datamover api nodes.

-**Note**: *Perform following steps on all controller nodes.*
+**Note**: *Perform following steps on all datamover api nodes*

 **1. Pre-requisites**

-  i)You should have launched at-least one TrilioVault VM and this VM should have l3 connectivity with OpenStack compute, controller and horizon nodes.
+  <<< i)You should have launched at-least one TrilioVault VM and this VM should have l3 connectivity with
+  OpenStack compute, controller and horizon nodes.
   Get IP address of TrilioVault VM.
-For example, we assume it's 192.168.14.56.
+For example, we assume it's 192.168.14.56. >>>

   ii) Make sure that your horizon nodes have connectivity to the Internet.
   This is required because our yum, apt package repos are on cloud.